-With Windows rolling out a plethora of updates every year, users face certain issues on Windows 10 while updating their PCs.
-One such issue is the error 0x80240fff in Windows 10, related to Windows Update.
+With Windows rolling out a plethora of updates every year, users face certain issues on Windows while updating their PCs.
+One such issue is the error 0x80240fff in Windows, related to Windows Update.
 This error occurs while checking for updates in Windows (Settings > Update and Security > Windows Update).
-This post will guide you on How to Fix the Windows Update Error Code 0x80240fff in Windows 10.
+This post will guide you on How to Fix the Windows Update Error Code 0x80240fff in Windows 11/10.

 The error message states: There were some problems installing updates, but we’ll try again later.
 If you keep seeing this and want to search the web or contact support for information, this may help (0x80240fff).
-Here’s the list of methods we will be following to fix the error.
+Here’s the list of methods we will follow to fix the error.

 - Defer Updates

 You will need admin permission to follow these steps.

 Surprisingly, one of the most common fixes for the error code 0x80240fff occurring in Windows Update is to defer updates for a couple of days.
 If you don’t know how to defer updates, this feature temporarily allows users to pause Windows Updates.
 When one doesn’t want to install updates or wants the computer to automatically restart or make any changes during critical tasks.
 Here’s how to do so: